Karni Sena: History

 The Karni Sena members initially focused on the caste-based reservation issue, but later, they became involved in a number of political issues in order to gain limelight.
 In 2008, they protested against the release of the movie Jodhaa Akbar, alleging that it distorted Rajput history.
 In 2012, Karni Sena members from Shekhawati protested against a CBI inquiry against the Bharatiya Janata Party (BJP) legislator Rajendra Singh Rathore.

-In 2017, the Sena's members organised protests against the police encounter killing of gangster Anandpal Singh, whom they saw as a defender of Rajputs.
+In 2017, the Sena's members organised protests against the police encounter killing of gangster Anand Pal Singh, whom they saw as a defender of Rajputs.
 Kalvi's faction sidelined the other factions during these protests, and became prominent.
 Also in 2017, the group came to national limelight when it protested against the release of the movie Padmaavat.

 Jodhaa Akbar

 SRKS had protested when the film Jodhaa Akbar was released in 2008.
 According to Goldie Osuri, an academic with specialist interests in depictions of nationalism in the media, the public objection of the SRKS was related to a "minor historical indeterminacy" regarding whether the fictional central character was the wife or daughter-in-law of the Mughal emperor Akbar.
 Osuri says that a wider analysis of media and blog sources shows that the real objection was to the depiction of marriage between the Muslim Emperor Akbar and a Hindu Rajput princess.

 The SRKS did not receive an apology from the Jodhaa Akbar film-maker, Ashutosh Gowariker, as they had demanded but some Rajasthani cinemas did refuse to show the production and there were some protests in other states also.
 The organisation then objected to the 2010 movie Veer, which they claimed maligned their community.
 They vandalised some cinemas that showed the film, the acts being described by commentator Chitra Padmanabhan as:

 Thereupon the Sena wrote a new chapter in bravery by indulging in acts of vandalism in theatres screening the movie.
 Clearly, the 'art' lies in feeling aggrieved all the time.

 In 2013, SRKS announced their opposition to the similarly-titled and -themed Jodhaa Akbar historical drama television series.
 Various objectors associated with SRKS said that the group would organise legal action and public protests to ban the series from being broadcast if discussions with the television company, Zee TV, did not achieve their aim.
 They claimed that the Hindu-Muslim marriage involved a fictional character and was a distortion of history resulting from poor research.
 In 2014, SRKS organised a protest against Ekta Kapoor, who had produced the now-broadcast series.
 A month later, it was alleged that a group of around 40 SRKS members attacked the offices of Zee Media in Jaipur, a part of the television company that had broadcast the series.
 Journalists' trade unions demanded that the police should react by arresting Lokendra Singh Kalvi, the SRKS leader.